jeremy-w/ayadn/README.md

 ## Contact

-You can contact me on [App.net](http://alpha.app.net/ericd) if you have questions, ideas, if you've found bugs, or... if you know Ruby and you want to help some poor newbie. ;)
+Contact me on ADN [(@ericd)](http://alpha.app.net/ericd) if you have questions, ideas, if you've found bugs, or... if you know Ruby and you want to help this poor newbie. ;)

+Don't bother with @ayaio or @aya_tests, they are bots.
+The handle for the app itself is @ayadn but isn't active yet.

 ## Credits